apache/datafusion/docs/source/user-guide/faq.md

 - [Polars](http://pola.rs): Polars is one of the fastest DataFrame libraries at the time of writing.
-Like DataFusion, it is also written in Rust and uses the Apache Arrow memory model, but unlike DataFusion it does not provide SQL nor as many extension points.
+Like DataFusion, it is also written in Rust and uses the Apache Arrow memory model, but unlike DataFusion it is not designed with as many extension points.

 - [Facebook Velox](https://engineering.fb.com/2022/08/31/open-source/velox/)
   is an execution engine.
 Like DataFusion, Velox aims to